Georgetown University: Activism

 Georgetown University student organizations include a diverse array of groups focused on social justice issues, including organizations run through both Student Affairs and the Center for Social Justice Research, Teaching, & Service (CSJ).
 The latter organization, founded in 2001, works to integrate into their education Georgetown's founding mission of education in service for justice and the common good.

 Oriented against gender violence, Take Back the Night coordinates an annual rally and march to protest against rape and other forms of violence against women.
 Georgetown Solidarity Committee is a workers' rights organization whose successes include ending use of sweatshops in producing Georgetown-logoed apparel, and garnering pay raises for both university cleaning staff and police.
 Georgetown Students for Fair Trade successfully advocated for all coffee in campus cafeterias to be Fair Trade Certified.

 Georgetown has many additional groups representing national, ethnic, and linguistic interests.
 Georgetown has the second-most politically active student body in the United States according to The Princeton Review.
 Groups based on local, national, and international issues are popular, and political speech is protected on campus.
 Student political organizations are active on campus and engage their many members in local and national politics.
 The Georgetown University College Republicans represent their party, while the Georgetown University College Democrats, the largest student organization on campus in 2008, represent theirs.

 As a Catholic university, the pro-life organization Georgetown University Right to Life is officially recognized by the university.
 In 1981, Right to Life students helped found The Northwest Center, one of two crisis pregnancy centers in Washington.
 Every year, the organization sends a delegation to the March for Life to show support for the national pro-life movement.
 In addition, every January since 2000 the club has organized the Cardinal O'Connor Conference on Life.
 It is the largest student-organized pro-life conference in the United States.

 The pro-abortion organization H*yas for Choice is not officially recognized by the university as its positions on abortion are in opposition to university policy, including supporting late-term abortion as is still legal in Washington, D.C., prompting the asterisk in "H*yas".
 While not financially supported by the school, the organization is permitted to meet and table in university spaces.

 Georgetown is also home to a number of student organizations focused on sustainability and environmentalism.
 GREEN, the Georgetown Renewable Energy and Environmental Network, is the largest of these groups.
 Another student group, GU Fossil Free, was founded in 2013, and aimed to pressure the university to divest its endowment from fossil fuels.
 Georgetown is a member of the Ivy Plus Sustainability Consortium, through which it has committed to best-practice sharing and the ongoing exchange of campus sustainability solutions along with the other member institutions; it hosted the annual Ivy Plus summit in 2019.
-The university announced that it would fully divest its endowment from fossil fuels in February 2020.
+The university announced in February 2020 that it would fully divest its endowment from fossil fuels within the next five years.